-When ANC data Checksum Error Correction and Insertion is enabled, the GS2961A generates and inserts ancillary data checksums for all ancillary data words by default.
+When ANC data Checksum Error Correction and Insertion is enabled, the GS2960A generates and inserts ancillary data checksums for all ancillary data words by default.

-Where user specified ancillary data has been programmed (see Section 4.17.1), only the checksums for the programmed ancillary data are corrected.
+Where user specified ancillary data has been programmed (see Section 4.17.1), only the checksums for the programmed ancillary data is corrected.

-This feature is enabled when the IOPROC_EN/\overline{DIS} pin is HIGH and the ANC_CHECKSUM_INSERTION_DSX_MASK bit in the IOPROC_X register is set LOW.
+This feature is enabled when the IOPROC_EN/DIS pin is HIGH and the ANC_CHECKSUM_INSERTION_DSX_MASK bit in the IOPROC_X register is set LOW.